coreos/tectonic-docs/Documentation/install/azure/azure-private.md

 # Azure private clusters

 Use Tectonic Installer to create clusters within an existing private Azure network.
-In addition to the standard Azure requirements, private clusters also require:
+In addition to the standard Azure requirements, private clusters require:
-* An existing Virtual Network with a pre-configured and connected VPN link.
+* An existing Virtual Network with a configured and connected VPN link.
-* A DNS domain pre-registered into Azure DNS, or a 3rd party DNS server that supports DNS UPDATE operations.
+* A DNS domain configured in Azure DNS, or a 3rd party DNS server that supports DNS UPDATE operations.

 Once these requirements are met, follow the guide to [Install Tectonic on Azure with Terraform][azure-terraform].